 Herein lies the big problem for Exxon right now.
-Firstly, and in terms of the oil price, that $60/bbl reference price is more like $65/bbl right now due to the effects of inflation.
-Obviously that is some way above the prevailing price (~$54.20/bbl for Brent at time of writing and circa $49.95/bbl for West Texas Intermediate).
+Firstly, that $60/bbl reference price is more like $65/bbl right now due to the effects of inflation.
+Obviously that is some way above the prevailing price – currently $54.20/bbl for Brent at time of writing and circa $49.95/bbl for West Texas Intermediate.
 As far as media commentary goes, this is typically what garners most attention.

-Although this isn’t all that surprising (Exxon generates most its earnings from upstream activities after all), it is worth considering how poor the Downstream and Chemicals numbers are.
+Although this isn’t all that surprising – after all, Exxon generates most its earnings from upstream activities – it is worth considering how poor the Downstream and Chemicals numbers are.
 Margins here are basically at ten-year lows.
-In terms of the overall combined numbers, those two segments made around $6,450m less over the course of 2019 than they did back in 2018.
+In terms of the overall combined numbers, those two segments made around $6.45b less last year than back in 2018.
 That is the equivalent of around 40% of Exxon’s total annual cash dividend bill.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!